Creating the Sketchtoon Coffee Calendar

 The free wallpapers were popular, and though I can only connect one download of the wallpapers to a sale, I think it helped expose the calendar to more people.

-Finally, I chose two local coffee shops I frequent and gave each of them a calendar as thank you for their cafes.
+Finally, I chose two local coffee shops I frequent and gave each of them a calendar as a thank-you.
 This also may work as exposure to other coffee lovers who see the calendars hanging in their shops.

 Conclusion